University Organization, Governance, and Governing Bodies

 Philippe Augé, 58, is a professor of public law specializing in tax law, tax procedures, and public finance.

-After leading the merger of two Montpellier universities in 2015 to create the University of Montpellier, Philippe Augé worked to obtain I-SITE certification with the "Montpellier University of Excellence" project, involving 15 partners in the region.
-This momentum was reinforced by numerous successes in national programs such as the "Structuring of Training through Research Initiatives of Excellence (SFRI)" and "Integration and Development of IdEx and ISITE (IDeES)" projects, as well as "ExcellenceS."
+After leading the merger of two universities in Montpellier in 2015 to create the University of Montpellier, Philippe Augé worked to secure I-SITE accreditation through the “Montpellier University of Excellence” project, which involved 15 local partners.
+This momentum was reinforced by numerous successes in national programs such as the “Structuring of Training through Research Initiatives of Excellence (SFRI),” “Integration and Development of IdEx and I-SITE (IDéES),” and “ExcellenceS.”

-Certified as a "University Innovation Hub" in 2021 and "Science with and for Society (SAPS)" in 2024, the University of Montpellier has also been awarded projects as part of the "Skills and Jobs of the Future (CMA)" program.
-Philippe Augé also led the transformation of the University into an experimental public institution on January1, 2022.
+Designated a “University Innovation Hub” in 2021 and a “Sciences with and for Society (SAPS)” institution in 2024, the University of Montpellier has also been awarded grants for projects under the “Skills and Professions of the Future (CMA)” program.
+Philippe Augé also led the university’s transformation into an experimental public institution effective January1, 2022.

-• Election as President of the University of Montpellier (January 2015),
+• Election for the presidency of the University of Montpellier (January 2015),

 • Election as head of PRES Sud de France (January 2012 – December 2014),